angular/angular/aio/aio-builds-setup/docs/overview--http-status-codes.md

 - **403 (Forbidden)**:
   Unable to verify build (e.g. invalid JWT token, or unable to talk to 3rd-party APIs, etc).

-- **404 (Not Found)**:
-  Tried to change PR visibility but the source directory did not exist.
-  (Currently, this can only happen as a rare race condition during build deployment.)

 - **405 (Method Not Allowed)**:
   Request method other than POST.